Beniseeger/CICD_Project/README.md

 In this project, the udagram application was used to build a application in aws with circle ci as cicd engine.
-The application build can be visited here: http://cicd-frontend-s3bucket.s3-website-us-east-1.amazonaws.com/
+The application build can be visited here: http://cicd-frontend-s3bucket.s3-website-us-east-1.amazonaws.com/ The backend api can be visited here: cicd-udacity.eba-225pgm2p.us-east-1.elasticbeanstalk.com

 # Circle CI builds